AlvarDev/posenet-nodejs-gcp/README.md

 One of them is [**PoseNet**](https://github.com/tensorflow/tfjs-models/tree/master/posenet), a standalone model for running real-time pose estimation in the browser using TensorFlow.js.

-For browser PoseNet works perfectly, the challenge comes when we want to us it on the backend, I made a simple API to use the model and I want to share with you a couple of issue I have to resolve in order to deploy the API on GCP. _**(complete source at the end of the post)**_
+For browser PoseNet works perfectly, the challenge comes when we want to us it on the backend, I made a simple API to use the model and I want to share with you a couple of issues that I had to resolve in order to deploy the API on GCP. _**(complete source at the end of the post)**_

 ### **TensorFlow vs Docker**
 Docker is a powerful tool.
-However, use TensorFlow.js on a docker is little bit harder, messages like _Your CPU supports instructions that this TensorFlow binary was not compiled to use..._ are very frequently in this scenery.
+However, use TensorFlow.js on a docker is little bit harder, messages like _Your CPU supports instructions that this TensorFlow binary was not compiled to use..._ are very frequently.

 ### **Production considerations**
 [From documentation](https://www.tensorflow.org/js/guide/nodejs#production_considerations): The Node.js bindings provide a backend for TensorFlow.js that implements operations synchronously.
 That means when you call an operation, e.g. tf.matMul(a, b), it will block the main thread until the operation has completed.